maheshrijal/notes/docs/til/duplicate-the-current-browser-tab.md

 ---
-title: Shortcut to duplicate the current browser tab
+title: Shortcut to duplicate the current browser tab with shortcut
 date: 2023-08-12
 ---